Marcus-Moen/My-Portfolio-Website/README.md

 # My Portfolio Website
-This repository contains the HTML, CSS and javascript code for my portfolio website.
+This repository contains the HTML, CSS and javascript code for my basic portfolio website.